EmilioOldenziel/SubtitlesNLP/report.md

 # Dataset

-The dataset the is used is based on the subtitle data from [opensubtitles](http://www.opensubtitles.org/) of which we use the German, Dutch, French and Spanish subtitles.
+The dataset the is used is based on the subtitle data from [OpenSubtitles](http://www.opensubtitles.org/) of which we use the German, Dutch, French and Spanish subtitles.

 ### Pre-processing
   To handle the 500GB of subtitle data from the opensubtitle data, single-core processing on commodity hardware has become insufficient.
 Therefore, multi-core processing is needed to bring the processing time down to a workable amount.
-To achieve this, the processing was performed on a 64 core cluster using Apache Spark to utilize multi-core processing.
+To achieve this, the processing was performed on a 64 core cluster using [Apache Spark](https://spark.apache.org/) to utilize multi-core processing.

   First the raw subtitle data was read to a DataFrame and cleaned.
 After this the collocations are computed and grouped with frequency count and the skip list is counted to a histograms.
 A section of the results is show in the table below.